bgautrea/nginx-ot/README.md

 # nginx-ot
 nginx config with opentracing

-demo of nginx plus with opentracing - all docker containers.
-THis will use a custom docker network for name resolution.
+Demo of nginx plus with the NGINX Plus OpenTracing module.
+These are all docker containers.

+## NGINX Plus
+Start by building a **CENTOS** nginx-plus container named nginx-plus.

+## Docker setup
+Create a docker network so hostnames work with the built-in docker DNS

      `docker network create --subnet 10.10.220.0/24 TenNet`

+## Running the containers
 Run NGINX Plus containers for backend application and proxy.

      `docker run -d --network TenNet --name upstream1 --hostname upstream1 nginx-plus`